Phuket among targets of heroin trafficking network dismantled by Thai authorities

-The CIB said it worked with the Crime Suppression Division, Immigration Bureau and the Royal Thai Police Anti-Trafficking in Persons Centre in an operation that led to arrests following raids in Bangkok and at the Bangkok Southern Bus Terminal.
-Police identified the suspects as Ms Kanyarat, Nigerian national Mr Chiadikaobi, and Ms Somporn.
+CIB Commissioner Pol.
+Lt.
+Gen. Natthasak Chaowanasai announced on May 18 the arrests of three suspects following an operation involving the Crime Suppression Division, Immigration Bureau and the Royal Thai Police Anti-Trafficking in Persons Centre.
+Raids in Bangkok and at the Bangkok Southern Bus Terminal led to the arrests of Ms Kanyarat, Nigerian national Mr Chiadikaobi, and Ms Somporn.

 The investigation began after Nong Khai Immigration Bureau officers received intelligence about a Nigerian-led drug trafficking operation working with Thai women in Bangkok.
 Police said one Thai suspect had illegally crossed into a neighbouring country through a natural border route before returning to Thailand and checking into a hotel in Bangkok.